Unease over Greece pegs back European shares

 * FTSEurofirst 300 down 0.3 pct

-PARIS, Feb 11 (Reuters) - European shares slipped on Wednesday, with investors uneasy over how euro zone ministerial meetings on Greece’s debt crisis will pan out, while a fall in UniCredit weighed on bank stocks.
+PARIS, Feb 11 (Reuters) - European shares slipped on Wednesday, with investors uneasy over how euro zone ministerial meetings on Greece’s debt crisis will pan out.

-Greek Finance Minister Yanis Varoufakis headed for a showdown with euro zone finance ministers on Wednesday after his new leftist-led government won a parliamentary confidence vote for its refusal to extend an international bailout.

-National Bank of Greece dropped 9.6 percent and Bank of Piraeus shed 4.7 percent, helping drag Athens’ benchmark ATG equity index 4.2 percent lower following an 8 percent rise on Tuesday.
+National Bank of Greece dropped 9.4 percent, Bank of Piraeus shed 4.7 percent while Athens ATG equity index fell 3.2 percent, giving up ground following an 8 percent rise on the Athens market on Tuesday.

-Banking stocks were also affected by UniCredit, whose shares fell even though it met its full-year profit target, as investors focused on a slight weakening in its core capital.

-“The big disappointment majors on capital,” said Jefferies equity analyst Joseph Dickerson, commenting on UniCredit.
+The Athens market lagged a 0.3 percent decline on the pan-European FTSEurofirst 300 index.

+Greece’s Prime Minister Alexis Tsipras comfortably won a confidence vote on cancelling its bailout programme before euro zone finance ministers meet later on Wednesday in Brussels to discuss how to proceed with financial support for the country.

+“There’s a bit of hesitation on the market, but there’s no real selling pressure and the pull-backs are good buying opportunities.
+With the quantitative easing programme coming, it’s difficult to see a correction in stocks,” said Cussac.

+On the earnings front, aluminium producer Norsk Hydro rose 4.2 percent after posting higher profits and announcing a bigger-than-expected dividend.

-Dutch bank ING Group advanced 4.2 percent after saying it will resume paying a dividend in 2015 after a seven-year gap, while life sciences group DSM rose 6.2 percent after forecasting 2015 earnings above last year.
+Dutch bank ING Group advanced 2.9 percent after saying it will resume paying a dividend in 2015, the first in seven years, while life sciences company DSM rose 6.6 percent after saying it expected 2015 earnings to be higher than last year’s level.

 Europe’s earning season has been mostly positive so far.
 About a third of STOXX 600 index companies have reported, of which 61 percent have met or beaten analyst forecasts, according to Thomson Reuters StarMine data.